rubinov2016/ANN-chatbot/README.md

-# Guide to work with the chatbot
+# Guide to working with the chatbot

+0. Use Google Sheets to check your questions.
+Current tab is Rules3

 1. To launch the chatbot, execute the "chatbot.py" script.